 Still, Nagelsmann’s preferred formation is the 3-4-1-2.
 Here, the central defenders will play in a straight, wide, line, often using the offside rule to their advantage.
 Essential to the system is the use of double pivots.
 Konrad Laimer and Diego Demme will act as a cover for the defense when possession is lost.
 When attacking, usually, one of them will advance to create passing opportunities for the forwards, while another will play as a ball-winning midfielder.

 Another aspect that is vital to this strategy is the use of pressing attackers.
 Timo Werner and Yussuf Poulsen will often be hassling defenders in a bid to force them to play risky, long balls forward.
+Leipzig’s pressing strategy for the 2020 campaign looks to have been adapted from Ralf Rangnick’s tactics used in previous terms.

 Against tougher opponents, Nagelsmann may adapt his formation to a 5-3-2-.
 Here, wide players will take on wing-back duties.
 Marcel Sabitzer will play behind the forwards, looking to block potential passes.
 Attackers, again, will press defenders and attempt to keep the ball in the opposition’s half.